-If an eating disorder were a living creature I think it would be a weasel (possibly less cute) with countless sneaky tricks it can deploy to distract, confuse, terrify & kill its prey.
+If an eating disorder were a living creature I think it would be a weasel (possibly less cute) with countless sneaky tricks it can deploy to distract, confuse, terrify and kill its prey.

-Recovering from an eating disorder is being vigilant to all the tricks that the ED can deploy to keep us trapped.
+Recovering from an eating disorder is being vigilant to all the tricks that the eating disorder can deploy to keep us trapped.

 So often I have felt like I’ve been doing really well in recovery, fighting against the illness, food rules, behaviours… only to find that while my back was turned, a new rule or behaviour has popped up.

 And then that one needs addressing too!

 There are countless occasions in previous recovery attempts that I’ve overcome one eating disordered hurdle, only to find I have unwittingly developed another powerful symptom to overcome.

 For example, I might have managed to conquer a bigger breakfast.
 Proud that this has been achieved, I then look again at the bigger picture and find the yoghurt I’d always had with lunch has suddenly disappeared.